 In diesel fuel, this water buildup promotes oxidation and fuel breakdown.
 And since diesel fuels tend to be stored longer (if your marina stores diesel fuel for use by multiple boats), bacterial and fungal growth is always a possibility when water is present.
 Once bacteria and other microbes establish a foothold, they are impossible to get rid of without a biocide, and lead to further diesel problems including quality breakdown, corrosion of tanks, deposit buildup and nasty filter plugging problems.

-Speaking of deposits, many boats do a lot of idling and this means greater chance of deposits building up in engines using either diesel or ethanol.
+Speaking of deposits, many boats do a lot of idling and this means a greater chance of deposits building up in engines using either diesel or ethanol.
 Whether injector or valve or combustion chamber deposits, they all have ill-effects on boat fuel mileage, performance and the black exhaust smoke so commonly seen especially in diesel marine engines.

 Bell Performance, inventors of the first fuel additive on record, has been manufacturing premium fuel treatments for the marine market for decades.
-Bell MARINE MXO (for ethanol) and MARINE DEE-ZOL (for diesel) address these and other marine fuel-related issues, solving fuel-related problems and savings consumers time and money.
+Bell MARINE MXO (for ethanol) and MARINE DEE-ZOL (for diesel) address these and other marine fuel-related issues, solving fuel-related problems and saving consumers time and money.